Malinicz/wedding-organizer/README.md

 # wedding-organizer

-Simple app for getting important information from wedding guests
+This app will help you organize your wedding ;)

 Stack: